j-borg/ng2-formbuilder/readme.md

 };
 ```

-Get entity from database or create new entity with empty object
+### Get entity from database or create new entity with empty object

-Add form builder element and add
+### Add form builder element with entity object and settings
 ```html
 <form-builder *ngIf="user" [entity]="user" [settings]="userFormSettings"></form-builder>
 ```